How to apply for a grant

 Your Application

-Applications should be submitted at least three weeks before one of the regular meetings of Trustees which are held three times a year, normally in February, June and September.
+Applications should be submitted at least three weeks before one of the regular meetings of Trustees which are held three times a year, normally in February, July and November.
 Please check the date of the next meeting, and the closing date for applications, which are shown under News.
 If the application is successful, arrangements for payment of the grant to the appropriate establishment or supplier can be made shortly after the Trustees’ meeting.
 Grants are not usually paid directly to the applicant, unless by prior arrangement and agreement.

 For a course of study over twelve months, a fresh application is required for the second and subsequent years.
 Three years is normally the maximum period for a grant to any one person.
 The award of a grant for one year of a multi-year course does not mean that one will automatically be awarded for subsequent years.
 Grants are not given for Masters or second degrees.